 prolly gonna do it like a shot before i feed it tonight!

-― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Thursday, 28 January 2010 20:55 (nine years ago) link
+― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Thursday, 28 January 2010 20:55 (twelve years ago) link

 so the hooch had disappeared into the "mothership" so i couldn't drink it :(here she is ladies and gentlemen, my 'starter' which some dudes refer to as 'the mother culture':http://i224.photobucket.com/albums/dd210/jdchurchil/food%20porn/DSC_0002.jpg?t=1264785043by extension i guess the loaves could be referred to as daughters

-― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Friday, 29 January 2010 17:15 (nine years ago) link
+― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Friday, 29 January 2010 17:15 (twelve years ago) link

 Will you be baking this weekend with it?

 ― Jaq, Friday, 29 January 2010 17:58 (twelve years ago) link

 sunday is the day to make bread lately for me